spyrash/spyrash/README.md

 - 👋 Hi, I’m @spyrash (nickname of course).
 - 👀 I’m interested in front-end,back-end and all sort of programming field and engineering.
 - 📫 How to reach me diego.petrucci@outlook.com
-- I'm a Software Engineer , graduated at Sapienza's university of Rome, in july 2022.
+- I'm a Software Engineer , graduated at Sapienza's university of Rome.
 - I'm currently working in the backend field with technlogy like PHP and Symfony.